Health(ify) The Menu: Every Panda Express Recipe

 Instructions:

-1. Heat 1 tablespoon peanut oil in a large skillet or wok over medium-high heat.
+1. Heat 1 tbsp peanut oil in a large skillet or wok over medium-high heat.

-2. Scramble eggs until just cooked, then remove from the pan and set aside.
+2. Add 2 lightly beaten eggs and scramble until just cooked, then remove from the pan and set aside.

-3. Add the remaining oil to the pan.
-Sauté onions and garlic until fragrant and translucent.
+3. Add the remaining 1 tbsp peanut oil to the pan and sauté 1 cup diced onion with 1 tsp minced garlic until fragrant and translucent.

-4. Add peas and carrots; cook for 2 minutes.
+4. Add 1/4 cup frozen peas or diced zucchini and 1/4 cup carrots, and cook for 2 minutes.

-5. Add cooked rice, breaking apart any clumps, and stir-fry for 3-4 minutes until heated through.
+5. Add 3 cups cooked white rice, breaking apart any clumps, and stir-fry for 3 to 4 minutes until heated through.

-6. Stir in soy sauce and sesame oil evenly.
+6. Stir in 3 tbsp soy sauce and 2 tsp sesame oil evenly.

 7. Return the scrambled eggs to the pan and mix thoroughly.

-8. Season with salt and pepper.
-Garnish with sliced green onions if desired.
+8. Season with salt and pepper, to taste, and garnish with sliced green onions (optional) before serving.

 3. Chow Mein